The Double Major Dual Degree is an excellent choice for MENAS and Arabic Majors!

 Shared Course Policies for the Arabic major

-The Arabic major allows 6 units of double-dipping with any other major, but courses outside of the "Electives in English" requirement list must be approved by the Arabic Academic advisor, Sarah Williams.
-The Arabic major allows 9 units of double-dipping with the MENAS major, see HERE for details.
+The Arabic major allows 6 units of double-dipping with any other major, if double-dipping is allowed by that major.
+Courses outside of the "Electives in English" requirement list must be approved by the Arabic Academic advisor, Sarah Williams.
+The Arabic major allows 9 units of double-dipping with the MENAS major.

 Contact the Academic Advisor for MENAS and Arabic, Sarah Williams, for more info.